SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 In the first semester of my senior year, I helped the new president to recruit new members.
 We got over 20.
 It was a huge step compared to where I started.
-A year ago when I was doing recruitment as the club president, I had to put existing members’ names on the recruited member spreadsheet to make things look less bad.
+A year ago when I was doing recruitment as the club president, I had to put existing members' names on the recruited member spreadsheet to make things look less bad.
 Computerization did become prominent and computer science was no longer a negligible topic in the high school campus.